CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Methodology

 \subsubsection{User Encoder}

-To encode user historical behavior data, the fundamental source for personalization, we introduce a user encoder $\mathcal{E}$ that distills a user’s behavior history into a dense tensor representation.
+To encode user historical behaviors, the fundamental source for personalization, we introduce a user encoder $\mathcal{E}$ that distills a user’s histories into a dense tensor representation.
 Unlike prior works that either couple the encoder with a task-specific adapter~\cite{hebert2024persoma,doddapaneni2024user} or require extensive task-specific data~\cite{ning2025user}, our encoder is built upon a pretrained encoder-only architecture with bidirectional attention, ensuring strong contextual modeling capacity while maintaining generalizability across diverse downstream tasks.
-We encode user historical behaviors using the encoder and apply mean pooling to obtain a unified representation of the user's history.
+We encode historical behaviors using the encoder to obtain a unified representation of the user's history.
 This design addresses the limitations of naively concatenating raw texts, which introduces noise, expands context length, and fails to capture structured user characteristics.